moospit/net-sec-lab/README.md

 For accessing the containers, refer to the section at the end of this document.

+If you need to explicitly rebuild the images use `docker-compose up -d --build`.
 ## Configuration

 There are three containers based on two images